marcopennekamp/lore/specification/expressions.md

 ### Function Calls

 **Function values** may be called with the same syntax as multi-functions.
 Because multiple dispatch is compiled on the implementing side, a function call may still lead to multiple dispatch and would thus be semantically equivalent to a regular multi-function call.
-The function value may also be an anonymous function, however, which doesn't engage in dispatch.
+The function value may also be an anonymous function, however, which doesn't engage in dynamic dispatch.

 ### Dynamic Function Calls

 Many functions in the Lore standard library, especially the most fundamental ones, defer their implementation to **dynamic function calls**.
-Since the underlying runtime environment is a Javascript environment, when defining a function implementation, we can also call functions defined in Javascript.
+Since the underlying runtime is a Javascript environment, when defining a function implementation, we can also call functions defined in Javascript.

 The **syntax** of a dynamic function call is as follows: